franksheppard/franksheppard.github.io/pages/frshcli.md

 subtitle: Automating project resources allocation
 ---

+# Whitepaper

 ## Abstract

-A SaaS platform to automate creation and allocation of resources for new projects.
+FRSH CLI is a SaaS platform to automate creation and allocation of resources for new projects.

 ## Intoduction